awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-getstarted.md

 1. Choose the **Web server environment** or **Worker environment** [environment tier](concepts.md#concepts-tier)\.
 You can't change an environment's tier after creation\.
 **Note**
 The [\.NET on Windows Server platform](create_deploy_NET.md) doesn't support the worker environment tier\.
-![\[The Select environment tier dialog on the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-choosetier.png)
+![\[The Select environment tier page on the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-choosetier.png)

-1. For **Platform**, select the platform and platform branch that match the language used by your application\.
+1. For **Platform**, select the platform and platform branch that match the language your application uses\.
 **Note**
 Elastic Beanstalk supports multiple [versions](concepts.platforms.md) for most of the platforms that are listed\.
 By default, the console selects the recommended version for the platform and platform branch you choose\.
-If your application requires different version, you can select it here, or by choosing **Configure more options**, as described in step 7\.
+If your application requires a different version, you can select it here, or choose **Configure more options**, as described in step 7\.
 For information about supported platform versions, see [Elastic Beanstalk supported platforms](concepts.platforms.md)\.

 1. For **Application code**, choose **Sample application**\.